-But before you can do that, you first need to know how to perform the pose correctly.
 Follow the step-by-step instructions below to learn how to do low crescent lunge with proper form.

 Begin downward facing dog with your hands shoulder-width apart and your feet a few inches apart.
 Lift one foot off of the floor, bend the knee and drive it towards your chest, and step the foot in between your hands.
 Lower the back knee on to the mat, and untuck your toes so the top of your back foot is on the floor.